What is Incentive Pay? Explaining how to unlock employee potential

 What is incentive pay?

 Employers use incentive pay to encourage employees to exceed goals and expectations.
 It is additional compensation for performance, not based on hours worked.
 Organizations typically tie these incentives to individual, team, or organizational goals.
 Incentive pay programs enhance productivity while creating a high-performance culture.
-When employees know their efforts will be rewarded, they are more likely to go above and beyond in their work.
+When employees know their efforts will be rewarded, they are more likely to go above and beyond.

 Types of incentive pay programs